UrQuan1/scummvm/README.md

 original versions.

   - Elvira 1

       - Add 8 bytes (saved game name) to the start of the saved game file
       - Rename the saved game to `elvira1.xxx`

   - Elvira 2

       - Add 8 bytes (saved game name) to the start of the saved game file
-      - Rename the saved game to 'elvira2-pc.xxx' (DOS version) or `elvira2.xxx` (Other versions)
+      - Rename the saved game to `elvira2-pc.xxx` (DOS version) or `elvira2.xxx` (Other versions)

   - Myst

-      - Rename the saved game to 'myst-xxx.mys'
+      - Rename the saved game to `myst-xxx.mys`
       - Saves from the masterpiece edition and the regular edition are interchangeable

   - Riven

-      - Rename the saved game to 'riven-xxx.rvn'
+      - Rename the saved game to `riven-xxx.rvn`
       - Saves from the CD and DVD edition are not interchangeable

   - Simon the Sorcerer 1

       - Rename the saved game to `simon1.xxx`

   - Simon the Sorcerer 2

       - Rename the saved game to `simon2.xxx`

   - Starship Titanic

       - Rename the saved game to `titanic-win.xxx` for saves from the English version and `titanic-win-de.xxx` for saves from the German version
       - Saved games between different languages are not interchangeable

   - The Feeble Files

       - Rename the saved game to `feeble.xxx`

   - Waxworks

       - Add 8 bytes (saved game name) to the start of the saved game file
       - Rename the saved game to `waxworks-pc.xxx` (DOS version) or